 It's easy to take for granted the protection the UK affords its children, but many child welfare and protection policies are relatively recent.
-Lucy Faithfull's fingerprints can be found in legislation ranging from children's welfare to the criminal justice system, as the first and to date only social worker to make it to the House of Lords.
+Lucy Faithfull's fingerprints can be found in legislation ranging from children's welfare to the criminal justice system, as the first social worker to make it to the House of Lords.

 Unlike many before her and since, Lucy's head was not turned by politics or power.
 From a solid background in social work, undoubtedly influenced by her own unhappy childhood, she used the opportunity to tirelessly campaign for the powerless and voiceless.

 She created and chaired the All Party Parliamentary Group for Children, which had huge influence on the Children Act of 1989.
 One of few peeresses, she fought hard to bring others round to her cause.
 In fact, she was affectionately nicknamed 'Lady Faithless' by the Tory whip, exasperated by her persuasive opposition to some government policies.